Presented by the ACM Special Interest Group on Design Automation.

 In addition to the evidence of impact, the nomination form will include biographical information (including education and employment), professional activities, publications, and recognition.
 Three endorsements attesting to the impact of the work may be included.

 Award Committee: Selection will be made by the ACM Special Interest Group in Design Automation Executive Committee based on the recommendation of a Pioneer Award committee.
-The Committee will meet in the winter of each year to review nominations, review the recommendations of the Pioneer Award Committee, and make a selection.
+The Committee will meet to review nominations, review the recommendations of the Pioneer Award Committee, and make a selection.
 After selection, the committee will contact the recipient to ensure that the award will be accepted and he or she will be able to deliver the talk at the SIGDA Annual Member Meeting and Dinner at ICCAD.

 Selection/Basis for Judging: This award honors an individual who has made an outstanding technical contribution in the scope of electronic design automation throughout his or her lifetime.
 The award is based on the impact of the contributions as indicated above.
 Nominees from universities, industry, and government worldwide will be considered and encouraged.
 The award is not a best paper or initial original contribution award.
 Instead, it is intended for lifetime, outstanding contributions within the scope of electronic design automation, throughout the nominee’s lifetime.

-Presentation: The award will be presented annually at a SIGDA-sponsored event.
+Presentation: The award will be presented annually at the SIGDA Annual Member Meeting and Dinner at ICCAD.

 Publicity: In ACM/SIGDA publications and at conferences sponsored by ACM/SIGDA.